Kong/insomnia-docs/docs/insomnia/unit-testing.md

 ### Test JSON Payload Properties

-Since unit tests rely on the [Chai library](https://www.chaijs.com/api/bdd/) for unit testing, test properties after converting a response payload to JSON.
+Since unit tests rely on the [Chai library](https://www.chaijs.com/api/bdd/) for assertions, test properties after converting a response payload to JSON.

 Manually add the following JavaScript to an individual test.
 Access the JavaScript code editor by clicking the left-side dropdown arrow on a test.